hpc2n/intro-git/scripts/0.setup/LECTURE.md

 * Please go to the terminal window where you have downloaded and set up Git.
 * Change the directory to wherever you wish to have the course material.
 * *Do one of*:
-  - 1. Download the zipfile and unzip
+  - 1. Download the zipfile (directly with wget or elsewhere then transfer) and unzip
   - 2. `git clone https://github.com/hpc2n/course-intro-git.git`

 ---